 © August, 2007

-How aware are you of what you are feeling in your body when you walk into a room?
+How aware are you of all the sensory input that happens in your body/mind when you walk into a room?

 Every culture on the planet has their own spiritual tradition of connecting buildings & man-made structures with nature and the cosmos.
 The idea that we are affected by our surrounding is universal.
 As above, so below and so it goes.